pglevy/qni-calc/vaccination.md

 ### CONTENT ###

 # The question you want to ask
-text: Regardless of your vaccination status, are you currently experiencing symptoms?
+text: What is your current vaccination status?

 # The answer options and page name of destination associated with each answer
 # Add as many as you need.
 answers:
-  - text: "Yes, I have symptoms"
+  - text: "I am up-to-date with COVID-19 vaccines"
+    path: results2
+  - text: "I am not up-to-date with COVID-19 vaccines"
-    path: first-date2
+    path: date-contact
-  - text: "No, I don't have symptoms"
+  - text: "I have never received a COVID-19 vaccine"
-    path: first-date
+    path: results3

 # Whether this question includes related resources (yes or no)
 # To add resources, create a content page in the "_resources" folder and add this question's filename to the "related-page-name" setting, for example, who.md.